 You can rent a motorbike in Kon Tum and drive around the area.
 The villagers are pretty welcoming, and you shouldn’t need a guide.
 Access to some of the villages used to be restricted.
 So if you want to go on your own, ask about it at your hotel first.

-There’s a lot of trekking opportunities, just exit the main road, and you’ll always find a nice path.
+There are a lot of hiking opportunities, just exit the main road, and you’ll always find a nice path.

 Don’t miss the communal stilt houses, with a huge roof.
 They are used for celebrations, town meetings, sometimes for school…

 Some of the best villages to visit around Kon Tum include:

 - Kon Kotu

 If you want to visit the village with a guide and/or go trekking, you can get more information at the Tourist Center in Kon Tum.